People frequently comment that the whimsy in Larry Marley’s work stands in direct contrast to his fine art woodworking attention to detail.

 You are welcome to call or use the "Contact Me" link regarding an available piece or for commission information.

-Please visit me on Instagram to view my work in process, and to be part of the conversation.
+Please visit Larry on Instagram to view his work in progress, and to be part of the conversation.